Fighting with My Family: Cast

-Additionally, WWE wrestlers Big Show, Sheamus and The Miz make appearances as themselves, while an uncredited actor played John Cena.
+Additionally, James Burrows portrays Roy Knight, who is Ricky's son, Julia's stepson, and Zak and Paige's older half-brother.
+Hannah Rae portrays Zak's girlfriend, Courtney.
+Director Stephen Merchant portrays Hugh, Courtney's father.
+Elroy Powell appears as Union Jack, and Jack Gouldbourne appears as Calum.
+WWE wrestlers Big Show, Sheamus and The Miz make appearances as themselves, while an uncredited actor played John Cena.
 Michael Cole, Jerry Lawler, and John "Bradshaw" Layfield provide commentary on the Paige vs. AJ Lee match, while Jim Ross provided commentary on The Rock's match.
-Several other WWE wrestlers (including Cena himself), as well as the real Knight family, appear in archival footage throughout the film while Zak Zodiac himself appears in a cameo as a gang lieutenant.
+Several other WWE wrestlers (including Cena himself), as well as the real Knight family, appear in archival footage throughout the film, while Zak Zodiac himself appears in a cameo as a gang lieutenant.

 Production

 On 7 February 2017, The Hollywood Reporter reported that Dwayne Johnson and Stephen Merchant had teamed with WWE Studios and Film4 to produce a film based on the life of Saraya "Paige" Bevis, a professional wrestler with the WWE.
 Merchant would write and direct the film, while Johnson would cameo in the film and executive produce.
 In the days after the announcement, the main cast was revealed: Florence Pugh as Saraya, Jack Lowden as Saraya's brother Zak, and Lena Headey and Nick Frost as their parents.
 Metro-Goldwyn-Mayer Pictures acquired the distribution rights on 10 February for US$17.5 million.
 On 14 February, Johnson announced that Vince Vaughn had been cast, and filming would commence the following day.
 In-ring scenes were filmed after WWE Raw on 20 February at the Staples Center in Los Angeles.
 Filming also took place around Bracknell, Berkshire, specifically the Harmans Water area, also in and around Norwich, Norfolk, England, with locations around the city used in the film, as well as the seaside town of Great Yarmouth, and at Shepperton Studios.
 Scenes that depicted Paige training with NXT in Florida were shot in Orlando, Florida and Long Beach, California.